cosmologicon/pygame-text/README.md

 evenly into 90 in floating-point representation.
 Such values include:

 	0.25 0.5 0.75 1 1.25 1.5 2 2.25 2.5 3 3.75 4.5 5 6 7.5 9 10 15 18 30

+## Inline styling

+	ptext.draw("hello __world__", (100, 100), underlinetag="__")

+Keyword arguments:

+* `underlinetag`: a string indicating the start and end of underlining within text.
+Defaults to `ptext.DEFAULT_UNDERLINE_TAG`, which is `None` by default.

+This lets you style (i.e. underline) part of the drawn text.
+If `underlinetag` is `None`, or the specified underline tag does not appear in the text, then no inline styling will be applied.
+If the specified underline tag does appear in the text, then it indicates the start and end of the styling.

+Inline styling is not yet compatible with certain options.
+If you use inline styling, you may not use text rotation (option `angle`), outlines (option `owidth`), drop shadow (option `shadow`), gradient color (options `gcolor` or `shade`), or any alignment other than left-aligned (options `align` and `anchor`, as well as certain positioning options).

 ## Destination surface